umple/umple/dev-tools-windows/README.md

 <h2>Notes:</h2>

-Windows being different compared to Linux and MacOs, not all commands from "dev-tools" directory are converted.
-For any non-included commands, please refer to "dev-tools" directory, open up the script files and apply accordingly.
+Windows being different compared to Linux and MacOs,

+Not all commands from "dev-tools" directory are converted.
+For any non-included commands,

+Please refer to "dev-tools" directory, open up the script files and apply accordingly.